Best and Promising Practices for the Implementation of Zero Suicide in Indian Country

 - Ensure that the individual gets from one level of care to the next as expeditiously as possible with no gaps in care.
 If there will be a gap as a result of distance or transportation, ensure that connection with the individual is maintained. (see point above)

 - Create MOUs and ensure partnerships with physical and behavioral health providers within the Tribal community and, if necessary, outside of it.

 - Build relationships with the Traditional Healers in the community and ensure that they are represented on leadership/implementation teams.

 - Create postcards with symbols, images, and words that convey hope, balance and life.
 If needed, ask for assistance translating messages into the language(s) of the Tribe(s) served by the health/behavioral health care system.
 No return address is necessary and no demands on the individual or family are part of this message.

-- Have the team who intervened with the individual who came for services sign a letter with uplifting messages (i.e., how great it was to meet the person, how much they enjoyed working with them, how they wish them health and wellness, etc.).
-Again, this letter has no demands of the individual and is mailed in a plain envelope with no return address.
+- Have the team who cared for the individual send letters with uplifting messages (i.e., how great it was to meet the person, how much they enjoyed working with them, how they wish them health and wellness, etc.).

-- Connect with state or local telephonic supports, such as Heartline in Oklahoma, as a referral source for an individual and/or family.
+- Connect with state or local telephonic supports, such as Heartline in Oklahoma or Native and Strong Lifeline in Washington as a referral source for an individual and/or family.

 Improve policies and procedures through continuous quality improvement.

 In a Zero Suicide approach, a data-driven quality improvement approach involves assessing two main categories: fidelity to the essential systems, policy, and care components of the Zero Suicide framework and; care outcomes that should come about when the organization implements those essential components.
 Continuous quality improvement can only be effectively implemented in a safety-oriented, "just" culture free of blame for individual clinicians when someone with whom they are working attempts to end their life or dies by suicide.